u-m-iral/VNA2V-W21-handouts/handouts/lab1/shell.md

 The concept of permissions and ownership is crucial in anu unix system.
 Every to file and directory is assigned 3 types of **owner**:

-- _User_: is the owner of the file, by default, the person who created a file
+- _User_: owner of the file, by default, the person who created a file
 - _Group_: user-group can contain multiple users, all users belonging to a group will have the same access permissions to the file
-- _Other_: Any other user who has access to a file
+- _Other_: any other user who has access to a file

 At the same time to every file and directory is assigned a type of permission
 - _Read_